tomhopper/Springboard_introduction/DS1_supplement.md

 The data story is, in many ways, much more important than the data analysis itself.

+### Writing the report

+You have two main deliverables in the capstone project: a written report and a slide deck (e.g. PowerPoint).
+Writing technical reports is an art in itself, and there is no better guidance in how to write them than [Katzoff's 1964 "Clarity in Technical Reporting"](https://ocw.mit.edu/courses/media-arts-and-sciences/mas-111-introduction-to-doing-research-in-media-arts-and-sciences-spring-2011/readings/MITMAS_111S11_read_ses5.pdf).
+I _strongly_ recommend reading this 25 page booklet in preparation for writing your project report.

+The science magazine Nature also provides an ebook, [_Communication for Scientists_](https://www.nature.com/scitable/ebooks/english-communication-for-scientists-14053993/contents), that goes into somewhat more detail than Katzoff's work.
+NASA's Lewis Research Center likewise offers a more details-oriented tract, [Vidoli's "Technical Report Writing"](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19930013813.pdf).

 ### Examples

 It's much easier to learn what good data stories looks like, compared to "wrong" data stories, with paired examples.
 Unfortunately, most people don't publish bad versions of their analyses, so these are hard to find.
 In addition to the example above, Edward Tufte's (inactive) discussion forum contains examples, including a good thread on [cancer survival rates](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000Jr&topic_id=1&topic=Ask+E%2eT%2e), where Tufte and his readers iterate through the same data multiple times.